- We advise you to reconsider your need to travel to Egypt due to ongoing political tension and the threat of terrorist attack and kidnapping.

 - Terrorist attacks could occur at anytime, anywhere in Egypt, including in tourist areas.
 Attacks could be directed at targets associated with the Egyptian government, as with the assassination of Prosecutor-General Hisham Barakat on 29 June.
 Australians could be caught up in attacks targeted at others.
 See Safety and security.

-- Small explosions, resulting in death and injury, continue to occur on a frequent basis in Cairo and other areas of Egypt.
+- Small explosions, resulting in death and injury, occur on a frequent basis in Cairo and other areas of Egypt.
 Attacks are generally directed at security forces, but bystanders have been killed and injured.
 Attacks occur most commonly around government buildings, at police facilities and checkpoints, in the vicinity of metro stations, on trains and at universities.
 Further attacks are likely.
-Australians in Egypt should exercise particular caution, particularly in and around these areas.
+You should exercise particular caution in and around these areas.
 See Safety and security.

 - Since the political upheavals in early 2011, protests have occurred across Egypt, including in Cairo, Alexandria, Ismailia and Port Said.
 Protests can turn violent with little warning.
 A large number of deaths and injuries have occurred in clashes between protesters and the security forces throughout Egypt.
 Australians in Egypt should avoid all demonstrations, protests and large crowds.
 You should closely monitor the media for information on events and developments that may affect your personal security and safety.